jonrau1/ElectricEye/README.md

 - [X] Upload response and remediation playbooks and IAC for them - Custom Action Version (Semi Auto)
 - [X] Upload response and remediation playbooks and IAC for them - Imported Findings (Full Auto)
 - [X] Create an Alerting framework with ~~ChatBot~~ Slack for Critical findings
-- [] Create a Reporting module for use with QuickSight
+- [X] Create a Reporting module for use with QuickSight
-  - An **EXPERIMENTAL** take is located here: [ElectricEye-Reports](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-reports)
 - [] Localization of ReadMe in: Spanish, Arabic, German, Italian, French, Japenese, etc.

 ## License